-Olympic champion Jonathan Edwards, 11-time Paralympic gold medallist Tanni-Grey Thompson and a host of British sporting legends will be attending SportsAid’s annual SportsBall on Thursday 23 November to celebrate the achievements of talented young athletes from across the country.
+11-time Paralympic gold medallist Tanni-Grey Thompson, Olympic heroes Mark Hunter, Gail Emms and Leon Taylor, and a host of British sporting legends will be attending SportsAid’s annual SportsBall on Thursday 23 November to celebrate the achievements of talented young athletes from across the country.

 The SportsBall, taking place at the London Hilton Park Lane for the third consecutive year, is a key fundraiser for the charity.
 The money generated helps towards producing SportsAid awards which support rising sports stars with training and competition costs during the early stages of their careers.

-Jonathan and Tanni both received financial backing from SportsAid, as did Danny Crates, Mark Hunter, Ade Adepitan, Gail Emms, Dave Florence, Rich Hounslow, Leon Taylor, Jessica Eddie, Sarah Winckless, Mark Foster, Karen Pickering and Naomi Riches, all of whom will be at the SportsBall.
+Tanni, Mark, Gail and Leon all received financial backing from SportsAid, as did Danny Crates, Ade Adepitan, Dave Florence, Rich Hounslow, Jessica Eddie, Sarah Winckless, Mark Foster, Karen Pickering and Naomi Riches, all of whom will be at the SportsBall.

 Guests have the opportunity to spend time with the Olympians and Paralympians while enjoying a three-course dinner and being treated to stunning live performances.
 They are also given the chance to try their hand at different activities in the sports fairground at this unique black-tie event.